AdobeDocs/experience-manager-learn.en/help/cloud-service/cloud-5/cloud5-aem-cdn-part1.md

 ---
-title: Cloud 5 AEM CDN Part1
+title: Cloud 5 AEM CDN Part 1
 description: This is part 1 of a deep dive into AEM as a Cloud Service's CDN.
 version: Cloud Service
 feature: Developer Tools